 However, the addition of armour to prime movers was not a panacea to the serious problem of artillery protection.
 Enhanced mobility was considered to be the greatest countermeasure against enemy artillery fire and airstrikes.
 This was the primary incentive behind the decision to replace towed howitzers with a self-propelled vehicle like the 2S1, as such systems enjoyed a considerable improvement in survivability under adverse combat conditions.

-When in transit, towed weapon systems like the D-30 were not particularly vulnerable to enemy artillery fire because the crew and ammunition were often carried inside armoured prime movers alongside the other sensitive equipment such as the optical sighting instruments.
+With the advent of the MT-LB, towed weapon systems like the D-30 were no longer particularly vulnerable to enemy artillery fire because the crew, ammunition and other sensitive equipment such as the optical sighting instruments were under armour when in transit.
 The howitzer itself had armoured shields and cowlings around sensitive components such as the recoil system, so only the rubber tyres could be considered vulnerable.
-Overall, the 2S1 had little advantage in protection compared to a D-30 towed by an MT-LB in this context.
+In this specific context, the 2S1 had little advantage in protection compared to a D-30 towed by an MT-LB.
 However, unlike a towed howitzer, the "Gvozdika" did not force its crew to disembark from their armoured carrier in order to put their howitzer into action, and they did not need to issue emergency calls to their prime movers when it became necessary to shift positions in a hurry.
 Consequently, a "Gvozdika" crew had a much better chance of surviving an onslaught of counter-battery fire or airstrikes compared to their less-fortunate towed counterparts.
 According to an article published in the well-known "Военный Вестник" (War Herald) magazine, the timeliness of abandoning a firing position before the arrival of counter-battery fire was identified as the primary condition for the survival of artillery in modern fast-paced combat.

 The turret and hull of the "Gvozdika" were constructed from welded 2P grade high hardness, high strength armour steel plates with a thickness ranging from 7mm to 20mm.
 2P grade plates for this range of thicknesses have a tensile strength of around 1450-1550 MPa and a hardness of around 388-495 BHN.
 Based on a West German evaluation of a captured BMP-1, which was built from 2P plates, the armour of the 2S1 is likely to have a hardness of 488 BHN or more.
 The direct foreign equivalent of this grade of steel is MIL-DTL-46100 grade high hardness armour steel for combat vehicles.
 MIL-DTL-46100 is recognized by the U.S Army to be equivalent to the steel grade used on Soviet armoured personnel carriers and infantry fighting vehicles, and steel plates of this standard were also used to construct the hull of the LAV-25.